nicolemunoz99/bikebikebike/README.md

 ## Insights
 This project has been teaching me that I don't need to reinvent the wheel.
 This is the first app I built using 3-party authentication.
 I originally started building the backend with the idea that I would implement auth from scratch ([abandoned repo](https://github.com/nicolemunoz99/gear-love)).
 No only is does the UI require authentication for access, but the database is fully protected through using Cognito-Express middleware to verify the authenticity of the user's request.
 The API endpoints containing user data require a user account, and that account can only access its own resources.

+I normalized state shape using the Normalizr library.
+This lets me have separate reducers for bikes and parts, with the part IDs belonging to each bike stored in an array.
+I found this architecture of state management much for efficient to work with both in terms of writing code (no need to search through parts for a given part ID) and in terms of state storage (no need to duplicate data by storing e.g., 'selected part' state as the entire part object).

-The [form for adding a new component](https://github.com/nicolemunoz99/bikebikebike/blob/master/client/src/components/wrappers/partForm/Index.jsx) was probably the most time-consuming part of the project.
+The [form for adding a new bike component](https://github.com/nicolemunoz99/bikebikebike/blob/master/client/src/components/wrappers/partForm/Index.jsx) was probably the most time-consuming part of the project.
 The sub-components that the form displays are based on previous selections from the user.
 In order to speed up the UI dev process, I chose to keep state of the controlled form in the Redux store.
 This allowed me to take advantage of Redux browser dev tools and pin state while building the form's sub-components, instead of constantly having to click through the app to return the form's state prior to the app refreshing.

 In the spirit of not 'reiventing the wheel', I looked into 3rd-party libraries for form verification.
 However, given the conditional complexity of this form (e.g., required fields for lifespan metrics depended on the user's previous selection of what metrics they wanted to use), I couldn't find a library that suited my needs.
 Consequently, this was the most complex form verification I built out.
 However, given my passion for bikes and the features I thought were necessary to make the app useful, I'm extremely happy with the outcome.